Hyzao/A2CS/README.md

 # A2CS

+# Notice :

+This project isn't well documented enough to be used as it requires several hardware components which are not listen anywhere

+Safe to say this doesn't follow any developpement best practises as our team created it when we here in License

+# Old readme

 All of the files in this repository belongs to their creators and shall not be shared whitout permission

 The desktop files must be put in the .config/autostart/ dossier in your raspberry pi